Round-up of Australia's 2013 WWLAP Involvement, National Campaigns and the States and Territories Involved

 The success of Australia's campaign would not have been possible without the numerous Australian Lyme patients and advocates who also embraced this campaign with enthusiasm and organised events around Australia and also helped out in many various ways with this campaign which included:

 * Over a dozen events held Australia wide * Landmarks and Buildings (17) around Australia lighting up green for Lyme Awareness * The moving National Patient awareness 'highlights' video which received over 3,000 views, and the pictures submitted for the video, printed and submitted to the Chief Medical Officer of Australia * Emily Madden's song "Right These Wrongs", written for the patient videos (and used in many other countries, as well as sung at numerous events around Australia) receiving recognition from the makers of the Lyme documentary, Under Our Skin *Numerous media articles on Lyme disease

 On behalf of Australia's Worldwide Lyme Awareness Protest 2013 team, I extend a huge thank you to all those involved behind the scenes, and to the organisers of the Australian events listed opposite.
 Their efforts , and personal costs, both in time and money, are greatly appreciated by all.
 Australia's efforts in the Worldwide campaign were phenomenal and contributed in raising a large amount of awareness about Lyme disease Australia wide.
-Some of this awareness was evidenced by the large influx of numbers into Australian Lyme patient support groups and patient queries to the Lyme Disease Association of Australia.
+Some of this awareness was evidenced by the large influx of numbers into Australian Lyme patient support groups and patient queries to Lyme Organisations in Australia.